-Your best bet is to plan ahead and put your red wine in the door of the fridge for a half-hour to 45 minutes.
+Your best bet is to plan ahead and put your red wine bottle in the door of the fridge for a half-hour to 45 minutes.
 Most home refrigerators are set to 40°F, and an hour in one will get the wine right to that temperature.
 While there's nothing wrong with drinking it that cold (Vandergrift's 5th Law of Winemaking: Any wine you want to drink, any way you want to drink it, is exactly the right wine) a little bit warmer, around 45-50°F will make it refreshing but not too icy.

 ICE ICE BUCKET

 Speaking of icy, another altogether faster way to chill your red wine is in an ice-bucket.
 Pop your bottle in, half-fill the bucket with ice and top with cold water and in 15-20 minutes your wine will be chilly and perfect.